 The School will delay opening or close for inclement weather or the threat of inclement weather.
 This decision will be at the discretion of the Executive Director.
-The Head of School may also delay opening or close for any other potential or immediate threat to students and staff.
-In the event that the School needs to close or delay opening, the Schooll shall contact families via school email, text messages, phone calls, local news media, and school website.
+The Executive Director may also delay opening or close for any other potential or immediate threat to students and staff.
+In the event that the school needs to close or delay opening, the Executive Director shall contact families via school email, text messages, phone calls, local news media, and school website.